History of the Political Archive and its holdings

 * interministerial agreements between the GDR and other countries

-The personnel files and still-classified files were archived in other MfAA locations, GDR state treaties were stored at the Council of Ministers of the GDR.
-Following the unification of Germany, the Federal Foreign Office’s Agency for winding up the GDR Foreign Service merged these holdings with the MfAA archive and kept them in the depot building of the armoury in Berlin.
-The destruction or alienation of files in the last months of the GDR means there are gaps in the records for the late 1980s, in particular amongst files concerning the top echelons of the MfAA.
+The personnel files and still-classified files were archived in other locations of the MfAA, GDR state treaties were stored at the Council of Ministers of the GDR.
+After the unification those holdings were merged with the archive of the MfAA at the Federal Foreign Office’s Agency for winding up the GDR’s Foreign Service and kept at the depot of the Zeughaus (arsenal) in Berlin.
+The destruction or alienation of files in the last months of the GDR means there are gaps in the records for the late 1980s, in particular amongst files of the leaders of the ministry.

 Move and consolidation (since 2000)

-When the Federal Foreign Office moved in 2000, the Political Archive accompanied it from Bonn to Berlin.
-The stacks set up in the new headquarters in the former Reichsbank building on Kurstrasse store archive holdings from the Foreign Office and the MfAA, as well as documentation on the construction of the Reichsbank.
+Together with the Federal Foreign Office the Political Archive moved from Bonn to Berlin in 2000.
+The stacks set up in the new headquarters in the building of the former Reichsbank on Kurstrasse hold the files of the Foreign Office, the MfAA and the documentation on the construction of the Reichsbank.

-The sub-groups stored in the GDR’s German Central Archives were taken over by the Federal Archives in 1990.
-An archive exchange in 2008 facilitated a clearer overview of the distribution of the holdings.
-Since then, the Federal Archives have held all archive material dated up to 1918 from the former Legal Directorate-General, as well as those from the Trade Policy Division from the years it was in operation (1867 – 1920, 1936 – 1945).
-Since then, the Political Archive has housed the entire collection of archive material from:
+The Federal Archives inherited the files of the Foreign Office that had been kept in the GDR’s Central Archives in 1990.
+An exchange of records between the Political Archive and the Federal Archive in 2008 led to a clearer overview of the distribution of holdings.
+Since then the Federal Archives have held all records of the former Rechtsabteilung (Law Department) up to 1918 as well as the files of the Commercial Department from he years it was in operation (1867 – 1920, 1936 – 1945).
+The Political Archives now houses the entire collection of records of the:

 * missions abroad

-Until a deadline rule was introduced on 1 January 2013, the Federal Republic of Germany’s classified files remained completely closed and could not be used.
-Nevertheless, since the first AAPD was compiled in 1993, a widely-used collection of copies of tens of thousands of de-restricted files (B 150 record group) has been developed.
+Classified files of the Federal Republic of Germany were not accessible in principle until the establishment of a regulation for declassifying those files on 01 January 2013.
+Nevertheless, since the first AAPD was compiled in 1993, a widely-used collection of copies of tens of thousands of derestricted files (B 150 record group) has been developed.
 The classification period of restricted files of the German Empire and the GDR expired in 1945 and 1991.

 Related literature: Biewer 2005; Walter 2009.